PathwayCommons/chibe/README.md

 ChiBE's requirements were determined by OB, UD, ED, NS, and CS.
 The software design and development were mainly performed by OB, with help from MC, AA, and UD.

 ### Acknowledgements ###
-We thank IntelliJ for providing a free open source license for IDEA.
+We would like to thank IntelliJ for providing a free open source license for IDEA.

 [![IntelliJ IDEA](http://imagej.net/_images/thumb/1/1b/Intellij-idea.png/97px-Intellij-idea.png)](http://www.jetbrains.com/idea "IntelliJ IDEA")

 ### Publications ###